Clinton says markets have 'already processed' a possible Fed rate hike

-FORT DODGE, Iowa (Reuters) - U.S. Democratic presidential candidate Hillary Clinton said on Friday that world financial markets have “already processed” a possible interest rate hike by the Federal Reserve.
+FORT DODGE, Iowa, Dec 4 (Reuters) - U.S. Democratic presidential candidate Hillary Clinton said on Friday that world financial markets have “already processed” a possible interest rate hike by the Federal Reserve.

 “The Fed has been signaling this for a very long time if they do make this decision by the end of the year ...
 I think the markets in the U.S. and the world will have already processed that and they have laid out what criteria they think should be applied,” she told reporters after a campaign event.